-- 1.17 The Recognised Body may appeal a Financial Penalty within 3 months of the date of the Penalty Notice Decision by application to the Court pursuant to section 1225F of the Act, on any of the following grounds: - a.
-Before the FRC issued the Proposed Penalty Notice, the requirement was satisfied or the obligation had been complied with; - Where the FRC has imposed a Financial Penalty for failure to comply with a Direction issued pursuant to these Enforcement Measures, the requirement or obligation had been satisfied before the FRC issued the Notice of Proposed Direction; - c.
-The FRC failed to comply with the section 1225E procedure before issuing a Financial Penalty (see paras 3.1-3.3 above); - d.
-The amount of the Financial Penalty is unreasonable; - e.
-The timescale for payment required by the FRC is unreasonable. - 1.18 Where an appeal is made, the Penalty is not required to be paid until the appeal has been determined or withdrawn, but interest may accrue upon the unpaid Financial Penalty, at the Court's discretion.
+- 3.5.
+The Recognised Body may appeal a Financial Penalty within 3 months of the date of the Penalty Notice Decision by application to the Court pursuant to section 1225F of the Act, on any of the following grounds: - a. before the FRC issued the Proposed Penalty Notice, the requirement was satisfied or the obligation had been complied with; - b. where the FRC has imposed a Financial Penalty for failure to comply with a Direction issued pursuant to these Enforcement Measures, the requirement or obligation had been satisfied before the FRC issued the Notice of Proposed Direction; - c. the FRC failed to comply with the section 1225E procedure before issuing a Financial Penalty (see the guidance at paras 3.1-3.3 above); - d. the amount of the Financial Penalty is unreasonable; - e. the timescale for payment required by the FRC is unreasonable. - 3.6.
+Where an appeal is made, the Penalty is not required to be paid until the appeal has been determined or withdrawn, but interest may accrue upon the unpaid Financial Penalty, at the Court's discretion.